davazp/lector/README.md

 })
 ```

-the `ask` reader is a built-in reader that just returns the whole
+The `ask` reader is a built-in reader that just returns the whole
 context.
 You can define a derived reader by calling `.then`, which
 will be called with the return value of the previous reader.